 Contact a Fort Lauderdale Personal Injury Lawyer to Discuss Your Bad Faith Insurance Claim Case in Florida

 Did you or a loved one sustain serious injuries in Florida?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
-Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
+Right now, you need an aggressive Fort Lauderdale FL Accident Attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Lawlor, White & Murphey represent clients injured in Coconut Creek, Plantation, Fort Lauderdale and throughout Florida.
 Contact us by calling 954-525-2345 or email us to schedule a free consultation about your case.
 We have an office conveniently located at 2211 Davie Boulevard, Fort Lauderdale, Florida.